Prosecutors rest in R. Kelly’s trial-fixing, child porn case

 This is a carousel.
 Use Next and Previous buttons to navigate

-CHICAGO (AP) — Prosecutors rested their case Tuesday at R. Kelly’s federal trial in Chicago after presenting two weeks of evidence and testimony in their effort to show that the singer enticed underage girls for sex, produced child pornography and successfully rigged his 2008 state trial.
+CHICAGO (AP) — Prosecutors rested their case Tuesday at R. Kelly’s federal trial in Chicago after presenting two weeks of evidence and testimony from four Kelly accusers in their bid to prove the singer enticed underage girls for sex, produced child pornography and successfully rigged his 2008 state trial.

 Among the last prosecution witnesses was a 42-year-old woman who went by the pseudonym “Nia.”
-She was the fourth accuser to testify against the Grammy Award-winning singer at the trial in Kelly’s hometown.
+Taking the stand Tuesday morning, she was the fourth and final accuser to testify against Kelly at the trial in his hometown.
+A fifth accuser, who prosecutors had said would testify, never did.
+They didn't explain why.